 Each athlete is responsible for personal equipment and items.
 Shooting ranges or coaches are not responsible for a student athlete's personal items.
-It is recommended that student athletes affix a name label to their shotgun and gear.

 Shotguns

 Student athletes are required to supply their own shotgun.
 Some teams or shooting ranges may have shotguns to borrow or rent.
 All types of smooth-bore shotguns, including semi-automatics, may be used provided their caliber does not exceed 12 gauge.